Kong/docs.konghq.com/app/docs/enterprise/0.31-x/kong-architecture-patterns.md

 The cons are, in this case, the same as the pros.
 It’s a simple pattern, which works for new traffic, but older traffic will continue to be routed directly to the API and not take advantage of rate limiting, auth, or other plugins configured on the Kong gateway.

-Often we see this initial Kong configuration morph into one where the APIs are walled off behind a firewall, which we will visit in pattern three.
+Often we see this initial Kong configuration morph into one where the APIs are walled off behind a firewall, which we will visit in the next pattern.

 ## Kong and APIs behind firewall